 The Genuine Steps Certificate sets out the steps that were, or were not taken, by the parties before initiating or responding to proceedings.
 The certificate summarises the various pre-action procedures (and exemptions) and the parties can tick which of those have been complied with or apply to their matter.

-For example, the Certificate asks whether enquiries have been made about dispute resolution, whether written notice has been given about the intention to commence proceedings and whether disclosure has been exchanged.
+• written notice has been given about the intention to commence proceedings; and

 The Questionnaires on the other hand, require the completion of specific details or answers relating to the type of matter.
-For example, the financial Questionnaire requires the parties to list the property held by them at the commencement of the relationship and the value attributed to same, as well as the contributions made by them during the relationship and since separation.
-The parenting Questionnaire details the current circumstances of the parties, safety issues, the current and future parenting arrangements for the children.
+For example, the financial Questionnaire requires the parties to list:

 Limits on Affidavits